-Fellow of the Frank A. Liddell, Jr. Fellowship in Chemical Engineering
+Frank A. Liddell, Jr. Centennial Fellowship in Chemical Engineering

-Research in our group addresses theoretical challenges and problems of practical importance in the area of process and energy systems engineering.
-We rely on concepts from multiple fields – nonlinear systems, control, optimization and numerical methods – to develop new theory, algorithms and software tools.
-Our work follows three major thrusts: integrated decision-making in the chemical and energy supply chains, monitoring and optimizing process performance, and process integration and intensification.
-Important applications include i) integrating scheduling and control decisions (with a particular focus on chemical plants that interact with the electric grid and can provide ancillary services), ii) quantifying plant-model mismatch for model-based controllers, iii) process data visualization, iv) equation-oriented process simulation and optimization and, v) design and control of intensified processes such as dividing-wall columns and autothermal reactors.
-Our research has a strong translational component and we have implemented and validated several of our results on industrial test beds.
+Research in the Baldea group addresses theoretical challenges and problems of practical importance in the area of process and energy systems engineering.
+Concepts from multiple fields – nonlinear systems, control, optimization, data analytics and numerical methods – are used to develop new theory, algorithms and software tools.
+The work follows three major thrusts: i) integrated decision-making in the chemical and energy supply chains, ii) process control, monitoring and optimizing process performance, and iii) process integration and intensification.
+Important applications include i) vertical integration of production planning, scheduling and process control decisions (with a particular focus on chemical plants that interact with the electric grid and can provide ancillary services), ii) quantifying plant-model mismatch for model-based controllers, iii) process data visualization, iv) equation-oriented process simulation and optimization and, v) design, control and operation of intensified processes.
+The research is highly collaborative and has a strong translational component; the latter led to implement and validate several results on industrial test beds.